SvenTiigi/YouTubePlayerKit/README.md

 // This function returns the index of the playlist video that is currently playing try await youTubePlayer.getPlaylistIndex()

+// This function returns the identifier of the playlist video that is currently playing. try await youTubePlayer.getPlaylistID()
 ```

 #### Setting the playback rate